-If you’re not sure what people are searching for, you can always use the alphabet soup technique… Type your search term into Google and Google gives you suggestions as to what your actually question might be.
+If you’re not sure what people are searching for, you can always use the alphabet soup technique… Type your search term into Google and Google gives you suggestions as to what your actual question might be.

-Start adding an a, b, c in front or behind the term and more suggestions will come up.
+Start adding an a, b, or c in front or behind the term and more suggestions will come up.
 Target one that you are going to use, and then ensure you don’t leave any answers on the table for that term.

 Then, when you are writing the content, remember you are only writing it for one person.
 Write it like you are talking to a friend.